Favorite anchor and journalist Ms. Vicki Liviakis features Manners in Motion®

-It’s an age appropriate way to teach the fundamentals of social dancing, dining etiquette, social interaction and dancing to a live band.
+It’s an age-appropriate way to teach your child the fundamentals of social dancing, dining etiquette, and social interaction.

 Social partner dancing and good manners never go out of style!

-For the past 15 years, Cynthia has inspired thousands of middle schoolers in the Bay Area.
+For the past 18 years, Cynthia has inspired thousands of middle schoolers in the Bay Area.
 Cynthia and her partner A.C.
-Griffing were the instructors at Belvedere Tiburon's Cotillion program for 10 years.
-Now, with Manners in Motion®, they bring a whole new level of fun, glamour and excitement to classic Cotillion instruction.
-The program features an innovative and highly motivated teaching technique.
+Griffing were the instructors at Belvedere Tiburon's Cotillion program for ten years.
+Now, with Manners in Motion®, they bring a whole new level of fun, glamour, and excitement to classic Cotillion instruction.
+The program features an innovative teaching technique developed by Cynthia Glinka.

-During one of her earlier sessions, Cynthia noticed that some of the dancers weren’t responding.
-They slumped, yawned and were easily distracted.
-The students’ body language and bored expressions made it clear that dressing up and going to a gym to learn dancing wasn’t exactly their idea of a good time.
+During one of her earlier sessions, Cynthia noticed that some of the students weren’t responding.
+They slumped, yawned, and were easily distracted.
+The students’ body language and bored expressions made it clear that dressing-up and going to a gym to learn dancing wasn’t exactly their idea of a good time.

-For 8 fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
-They learn to behave “on the set”, get coached on proper “wardrobe” and practice being poised in front of the camera
+For six fun-filled weeks, students learn dancing and etiquette while acting their “roles” as movie performers!
+They learn to behave “on the set”, get coached on proper “wardrobe”, and practice being poised in front of the camera.

 On the Dance Floor